 When buying off-plan in Thailand the zoning becomes important.
 This as well as your condominium building might be obstructing someone else’s view.
 This occurred in 2014 in Pattaya again when a 53 story building at the Bali Hai Pier was stopped as it blocked the view of Pattaya Bay.
 As with zoning, there are also laws in Thailand with regard to

 – Laws stipulating how close you are allowed to build from the ocean line

 – Laws covering the height of buildings in certain areas.

-This is the reason why a due diligence study is very important.
+This is the reason why a property due diligence report is very important.
 The building continued later and is now a completed project.
 This is however merely to show you the risk involved when buying off-plan.

 This became more interesting as the property was built on reclaimed land.
 The reclaimed land pushed the waterline more than 100 meters out.
-The building as stated was completed but again, if you are going to buy a brand new condominium then consider a proper due diligence study before you deposit money or transfer money into Thailand.
+The building as stated was completed but again, if you are going to buy a brand new condominium then consider a proper property due diligence report before you deposit money or transferring money to Thailand.

 See also our articles on encumbered property if you are going to buy property.
 There is also building regulations in Thailand as well as other topics which might interest you when buying or renting property in Thailand.